ClementNerma/Rave/docs/books/hybrid.md

 ### Polymorph functions

-Polymorph functions that does exactly the same actions but on different types can use the `@samedef` descriptor to keep the exact same description across its definitions:
+Polymorph functions that does exactly the same actions but on different types can use the `@samedef` annotation to keep the exact same description across its definitions:

 ```sn
 /**